barnardcsc/Spring-25-The-Nutty-Arcade-Gamifying-Squirrel-Census-Data/README.md

 ## **Running our game**

-### Before running your game, make sure: ###
+### Important notes: ###

-- squirrels-template is in your laptop's Downloads folder
+- Ensure that squirrels-template is in your laptop's Downloads folder
-- For Mac users, you installed LÖVE into your laptop's Applications folder
+- For Mac users, check that you installed LÖVE into your laptop's Applications folder
-- For Windows users, you installed LÖVE into your laptop's Program Files
+- For Windows users, check that you installed LÖVE into your laptop's Program Files

 ### Mac users: ###